 When the cleansing is complete, then be certain to dry it every bit as thoroughly.
 Tiny amounts of water that stay on the clubs can get into the metal furrows and casings, rusting them and loosening their connections to each other.
 Milled putters and unplated carbon steel wedges may benefit from a thin layer of Vaseline or baby oil spread over their surface before they are placed in the head cover.
 This will prevent microscopic particles of rust from forming on their surface.
 Finally, if the clubs are to be stored somewhere with a lot of salt in the air, such as a home near the ocean, then it may be a good idea to wipe down the shafts with some #0000 gauge steel wool or chrome cleaner.

-Storing Your Golf Clubs Before Storing
+Packing Your Golf Clubs Before Storage

 It is perfectly acceptable to store the clubs in their bag.
 A golf bag is already designed to hold clubs appropriately in a padded environment, safe from accidents and spills.
 So long as the bag is placed somewhere safe and flat, with nothing piled on top of it and no pressure on them, then it should be sufficient.
 Placing the rain cover over the bag is an acceptable layer of precaution, though naturally clubs should never be stored anywhere that there is even a possibility of getting wet.
 If the clubs are going into long-term storage, then it may make sense to put them in boxes inside a nest of newspaper or packing material.
 However, it makes equal sense to put the entire bag in a box.